-Proposed plans for a new link road to ease traffic congestion in Warrington are set to go on display in July.
+Proposed plans for a new link road to ease traffic congestion in Warrington are live and we need your views.

 Warrington Borough Council is exploring options for a business case for a new link road to the south-west of Warrington, to cut congestion and ease traffic flow.

 Six possible route options for the road have been identified and the council is seeking opinions on these options before submitting a bid for funding to the Department for Transport (DfT).

 Cllr Terry O’Neill, leader of Warrington Borough Council, said: “People know that, as a result of Warrington’s growth and success, there has been a steady rise in local traffic congestion.
 Our road network faces unique challenges, with existing heavy traffic congestion and limited opportunities for improvement of the highway network.”